 Static structure diagrams

 Structurizr supports four types of static structure diagrams.
-These are the Enterprise Context, System Context, Container and Component diagrams; a simple hierarchy of diagrams that can be used to describe the static structure of a software system.
+These are the System Landscape, System Context, Container and Component diagrams; a simple hierarchy of diagrams that can be used to describe the static structure of a software system.

 System Context diagram